Zero-sum Dynkin games under common and independent Poisson constraints

-In the main setting we study the payoffs are based on discounted functions of a time-homogeneous diffusion $X$.
-In particular $L$ is given by $L_t= e^{-rt}l(X_t)$ and $U$ is given by $U_t = e^{-rt} u(X_t)$ for a pair of non-negative functions $l$ and $u$ defined on the state space of $X$, and we take $M\equiv L$.
-We consider two constrained optimal stopping games, in one each player can only stop at event times of a common Poisson process (of rate $\lambda>0$), and in the other each player is constrained to only stop at event times of their own, individual Poisson process (where this pair of Poisson processes is independent, and each is of rate $\lambda$).
-In each of these settings (common constraint and independent constraint) it is reasonable to expect that the value function is a function of the initial value of the underlying diffusion, and the optimal stopping rules are for the \textsc{sup} player to stop at the first event time of their Poisson process (or, in the common constraint problem, at the first event time of the common Poisson process) at which the diffusion is in some (time-independent) set $A$, and for the \textsc{inf} player to stop at the first event time of their Poisson process (or, in the common constraint problem, at the first event time of the common Poisson process) at which the diffusion is in some other (time-independent) set $B$.
+In the main setting of our study the payoffs are based on discounted functions of a time-homogeneous diffusion $X$.
+In particular $L$ is given by $L_t= e^{-rt}l(X_t)$ and $U$ is given by $U_t = e^{-rt} u(X_t)$ for a pair of non-negative functions $l$ and $u$ defined on the state space of $X$, and we take $M= L$. \bDGH{(In Appendix~\ref{app:m=u}, we consider how the results are modified under the choice $M= U$, and the extent to which the results generalise to other choices of $M$.)} We consider two constrained optimal stopping games, in one each player can only stop at event times of a common Poisson process (of rate $\lambda>0$), and in the other each player is constrained to only stop at event times of their own, individual Poisson process (where this pair of Poisson processes are independent, and each is of rate $\lambda$).
+In each of these settings (common constraint and independent constraint) it is reasonable to expect that the value function is a \bDGH{continuous} function of the initial value of the underlying diffusion, and the optimal stopping rules are for the \textsc{sup} player to stop at the first event time of their Poisson process (or, in the common constraint problem, at the first event time of the common Poisson process) at which the diffusion is in some (time-independent) set $A$, and for the \textsc{inf} player to stop at the first event time of their Poisson process (or, in the common constraint problem, at the first event time of the common Poisson process) at which the diffusion is in some other (time-independent) set $B$.